shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 3: Solve Problems on Arrays/Step 3.3: Hard/3-Sum Problem.md

 - list equals in java - checks `list1.get(i).equals(list2.get(i))`
 - so, we can use set to dedupe, because all triplets would be sorted anyway (we will never have a triplet like [2,-2,0])
-- a mistake thought - i was thinking `[a,a,a,b,b,b,c,c]` can be made into `[a,b,c,d]` to avoid duplicates, but that would not work - triplet can be a,a,b i.e. two elements of the same value
+- a mistake thought - i was thinking `[a,a,a,b,b,b,c,c]` can be made into `[a,b,c]` to avoid duplicates, but that would not work - triplet can be a,a,b i.e. two elements of the same value
 - requires extra space for set / extra complexity for maintaining it

 ```java